Last updated on February 15, 2021

 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, we may earn a commission.
 See our terms of service for details.

 In 2013, ConvertKit was born.
 The company’s founder, Nathan Barry, challenged himself publicly to build a web application in six months that would generate $5,000 in recurring monthly revenue.
 Kudos to Barry for fulfilling his goal as his business is now making millions.

 ConvertKit is “email marketing software the way it should be.”
 It’s also a platform that is “made by creators, for creators.”
 It “exists to help creators earn a living online.”
-Also, “A creator might be a blogger, author, maker, YouTuber, poet, painter, musician, podcaster, chef, designer, or teacher.
-What binds the creators we serve together is that they make a living doing work that matters, and they earn that living online.”
 Alongside email marketing services, it provides marketing automation, opt-in forms, landing pages, migration support, and a WordPress plugin.
-Tradecraft by ConvertKit has guides, articles, and podcasts about working and making money online.
+Tradecraft by ConvertKit has guides, articles, and podcasts about working online and making money.

 - Founded by Nathan Barry in 2013

 - ConvertKit publishes its sales data publicly via Baremetrics

 - Sites like ConvertKit, competitors, and alternatives: GetResponse, Constant Contact, AWeber, and Mailchimp